AdelNouri/AdelNouri/README.md

-- 👋 Hi, Im Adel Nouri
+- 👋 Hi, I am Adel Nouri

 <!---
 AdelNouri/AdelNouri is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.